Occidental Petroleum Corporation [OXY] stock Upgrade by MKM Partners analyst, price target now $32

 The conference call may be accessed by calling 1-866-871-6512 (international callers dial 1-412-317-5417) or via webcast at oxy.com/investors.
 Participants may pre-register for the conference call at https://dpregister.com/sreg/10154029/e5f102f8a9.

-The results of the trading session contributed to over 18666473 shares changing hands.
-Over the past one week, the price volatility of Occidental Petroleum Corporation stands at 4.28% while the volatility over the past one month is 4.15%.
+Over the last 12 months, OXY stock rose by 77.72%.
+The one-year Occidental Petroleum Corporation stock forecast points to a potential upside of 16.75.
+The average equity rating for OXY stock is currently 2.90, trading closer to a bullish pattern in the stock market.

-The market cap for OXY stock reached $22.08 billion, with 933.10 million shares outstanding and 929.06 million shares in the current float.
-Compared to the average trading volume of 19.17M shares, OXY reached a trading volume of 18666473 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $22.50 billion, with 933.10 million shares outstanding and 929.06 million shares in the current float.
+Compared to the average trading volume of 19.08M shares, OXY stock reached a trading volume of 10830242 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 MKM Partners have made an estimate for Occidental Petroleum Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 14, 2021.
 The new note on the price target was released on April 12, 2021, representing the official price target for Occidental Petroleum Corporation stock.
 Previously, the target price had yet another raise to $35, while Goldman analysts kept a Neutral rating on OXY stock.
 On March 11, 2021, analysts increased their price target for OXY shares from 16 to 30.

-Occidental Petroleum Corporation [OXY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.49.
-With this latest performance, OXY shares dropped by -17.44% in over the last four-week period, additionally plugging by 129.93% over the last 6 months – not to mention a rise of 84.27% in the past year of trading.
+Occidental Petroleum Corporation [OXY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.11.
+With this latest performance, OXY shares dropped by -8.91% in over the last four-week period, additionally plugging by 155.18% over the last 6 months – not to mention a rise of 77.72% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Occidental Petroleum Corporation [OXY] shares currently have an operating margin of -11.26 and a Gross Margin at +2.57.
 Occidental Petroleum Corporation’s Net Margin is presently recorded at -78.96.